paulpan05/te-app-frontend/README.md

 ## How to Test

+- Do 'npm install' to install dependencies for project.
+Make sure you have Node.js and NPM on your development environment.
 - Copy .env.local.example file as .env.local in the same directory.
 - Input the Firebase credentials in the .env.local file, ask Software Development Lead Paul Pan if you don't have it.
 - 'npm start' and go to http://localhost:3000 to test things out.